fortinetsolutions/terraform-modules/GCP/qwiklabs/fortiweb/instructions/en.md

     This command will attempt to create, delete or change the resources according to the plan.
 If run without providing a plan file `terraform apply` will create a new plan and immediately execute it after confirmation from operator. `terraform apply` should be executed every time after the code or variables change.

 After `terraform apply` command completes you will see several output values which will be necessary in later steps.
 Terraform outputs can be used to provide additional information to the operator.

 ### Reviewing the deployment
 Once everything is deployed you can see the sample page of the Web Server when you enter the External IP of the Compute Engine Instance.
     >*Note: It is recommended not to have an External IP for this Web Server.

 ## Task 3: Connect to FortiWeb & WebServer
-In this step you will connect to the FortiWeb
+In this step you will connect to the FortiWeb.
+Using the outputs from Terraform, in your favorite browser, input "https://**<FortiWeb-IP>**:8443".
+This will result in a privacy error, due to the self signed certificate in FortiWeb.
+Click on "Advanced" and then Proceed.
+Input **admin** as the "Name" and **<FortiWeb-InstancID>** as the "Password".
+You will be required to change your password.
+Once this is complete, proceed to login.

 ![FortiWeb Login Page](https://raw.githubusercontent.com/fortinetsolutions/terraform-modules/master/GCP/qwiklabs/fortiweb/instructions/img/fortiweb_login.png)